tbrlpld/100-days-of-code/log.md

 Create a page to display random Chuck Norris jokes for #100DaysOfWeb @TalkPython @Pybites using https://api.chucknorris.io/

 ### Thoughts
-Really like how simple it is to grap data with requests.
+Really like how simple it is to grab data with requests.

 ### Link(s) to work
 1. [Day 17 Commit -- #100DaysOfWeb In Python](https://github.com/tbrlpld/100daysofweb-with-python-course/commit/6edd73912c5d0e2f6e73a9e967bd53d01e2f9a70)